 Soar over the Mud Creek Slide in Big Sur weeks before Highway 1 reopens

-Mel McColloch, president of the Cambria Chamber of Commerce, is among those who said for months that the road would reopen earlier than expected.
+Mel McColloch, president of the Cambria Chamber of Commerce, is advising those whose businesses serve tourists to be prepared for a mid-July influx.

 Caltrans representative Susana Cruz, who issues reports at least weekly about progress on the $54 million project, told The Cambrian she expects to reveal the expected reopening date by July 6.

 She said the road would be open for two-lane traffic, with one-way traffic control “as needed.”

 A massive landslide on May 20, 2017, buried and ruined about a quarter-mile of the roadway stretch that’s high on a mountainside above the shore.

 Since then, McColloch has toured the project site at least monthly, reporting to chamber members on the progress there.